tyrchen/simple_bitmap/README.md

 ## Performance

-We use [benchee]() to do the performance benchmark.
+We use [benchee](https://github.com/PragTob/benchee) to do the performance benchmark.
+The bitmap size is 1M bits.
 Here's the result for 1.0.0:

 ```bash
 $ make bench